drawpile/drawpile.github.io/_posts/2024-04-18-roomcode-removal.markdown

 What happens when you type a roomcode into Drawpile?
 Uh, it just asks every listing server you added hoping one of them knows the code.
 This can take a while, depending on how many list servers you added.

 What if you don't have the list server added?
 Well, then the roomcode is useless to you.
-So you if you want to invite a friend that never used Drawpile before, you first have to explain to them what hoops to jump through go through to actually make the code work.
+So you if you want to invite a friend that never used Drawpile before, you first have to explain to them what hoops to jump through to actually make the code work.

 How do listing servers coordinate to avoid duplicate roomcodes?
 Um, they don't.
 If you have particularly bad luck, you might type in a roomcode and get sent to the wrong session.